dictyBase/authserver/README.md

    authserver [global options] command [command options] [arguments...]

 VERSION:
-   1.0.0
+   2.0.0

 COMMANDS:
      run            runs the auth server
      generate-keys  generate rsa key pairs(public and private keys) in pem format help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --log, -l            Name of the log file(optional), default goes to stderr --help, -h		show help
+   --log value, -l value  Name of the log file(optional), default goes to stderr --log-format value     Format of the log output,could be either of text or json, default is json --help, -h             show help
    --version, -v          print the version

 ```

 #### Subcommands